dilmithp/SE3080-Group18_Assignment01/README.md

-# Elderly Companionship & Micro-Volunteering Platform
+# Elderly Companionship And Micro-Volunteering Platform

 SE3080 — Group 018.
 A mobile app connecting elderly individuals in a locality with student/community volunteers for companionship and small